 - B. The chords you have written above should form clear chords.
 (If they don't, you should reconsider your reduction.)
 Label them with appropriate Roman numerals and figures. - 5.
 Show the outer-voice counterpoint guiding measures 5-16.
 As above, eliminate embellishing tones so that there is one note per voice per measure.
 The first notes have been provided.

-What type of melodic embellishing tone recurs several times in measures 5-16?
+Which two types of melodic embellishing tone recur several times in mm.
+5-16?